 The essential elements of such a plan are, first, a very low rate of postage, to neutralize the objections on the part of the public to its being demanded in advance; and, secondly, a uniform rate of postage, to simplify the mode of accounting for its receipt.
 With respect to the latter element, it has already been shown (p.
-19) that in fairness the rates of postage for primary distribution ought to be uniform; the cost of transit along the mail-roads, even for the greatest distances, being so trifling, as not to be expressible by the smallest coin.
+14) that in fairness the rates of postage for primary distribution ought to be uniform; the cost of transit along the mail-roads, even for the greatest distances, being so triffing, as not to be expressible by the smallest coin.
 This part of the plan, therefore, appears to present no difficulty, and the only question is, whether it is possible to reduce the postage sufficiently low.

 In order to ascertain the greatest extent to which this reduction may be carried, it will be necessary to calculate the cost of primary distribution under the economical arrangements proposed above.
-It has already been shown that, under such arrangements, the present establishment of the Post Office, with some slight addition to the salaries, under the head "Superintendents," (the class to which Receivers and Deputy Post-masters belong,) would suffice. even if the amount of business to be transacted should increase four or five-fold.
-A considerable addition to the mileage would of course be required, as on some roads it certainly would be necessary to employ two, three, or even four mail-coaches.
-Assuming for the present that, owing partly to the reduction in postage, and partly to increased facilities of communication, the total number of letters, &c. passed through the Post Office would increase to four-fold the present amount, the calculation will be as follows :
+It has already been shown that, under such arrangements, the present establishment of the Post Office, with, perhaps, some slight addition to the salaries, under the head "Superintendents," would suffice, even if the amount of business to be transacted should increase four or five-fold.
+An addition to the mileage would of course be required, as on some roads it certainly would be necessary to employ additional mail-coaches.
+Assuming for the present that owing partly to the reduction in postage, and partly to increased facilities of communication, the total number of letters, &c. passed through the Post Office would increase to four-fold the present amount, the calculation will be as follows :

-Heads of charges.
+Heads of Charges.
 (See p.
-14.)
+10).
 Present cost of primary distribu- tion within the United Kingdom.
-(See page 14, column D.) Estimated future cost of primary distribution with in the United Kingdom.
+(See page 10, column D.) distribution with

-1 £ £
+£ £

 Salaries and allowances 222,510 250,000

 Special services and travelling charges 8,039 12,000

 Conveyance of Mails, &c 135,919 310,000

 Packet service and port dues 4,987 10,000

 Tradesmen's bills, building, and repairs 9,974 15,000

-Rents of offices, tithes, and taxes 4,085 6,000
+Rents of offices, tithes, and taxes 6,000

-Law charges 5,913 9,000
+Law charges 9,000

 Stationery, printing, and postage 3,539 6,000

 Superannuation allowances, &c 30,248 30,248

 Menai and Conway bridges (tolls) 1,303 3,000

-and a state is reader 426,517 651,248
+426,517 651,248

-By the above estimate it appears that, if the correspondence of the country increase four-fold, i.e. amount to about 500,000,000 of letters, newspapers, &c., (see page 11,) then upon the proposed arrangements the cost of primary distribution within the United Kingdom will amount to $\pounds 651,248$ per annum, producing an average cost per letter or newspaper of 32 hundredths of a penny, or one farthing and threetenths of a farthing.
+By the above estimate it appears that, if the correspondence of the country increase four-fold, i. e. amount to about 500,000,000 of letters, newspapers, &c., (see page 8,) theu upon the proposed arrangements the cost of primary distribution within the United Kingdom will amount to $\pm 651,248$ per annum, producing an average cost per letter or newspaper of 32 hundredths of a penny, or one farthing and three-tenths of a farthing.

-When it is considered that the mere transit of a letter by the mail-coaches costs practically nothing, and that the penny posts, of which there are about 200 in England alone, are stated by Sir Francis Freeling to be in many cases very profitable, † even though these pence have to be collected from house to house, there is nothing very surprising in this result.
+When it is considered that the mere transit of a letter by the mail-coaches costs practically nothing, and that the penny posts of large towns[†] are very profitable, even though these pence have to be collected from house to house, there is nothing very surprising in this result.
 The following facts may be stated in corroboration of its accuracy.